-Community members hold prayer vigil before meeting on Obama Presidential Center
+Former President Obama makes appearance at Obama Center meeting

 The group is seeking an agreement that would guarantee long-term, well-paying jobs, affordable housing programs and improved public schools.
 The foundation rejected it, as its already made many concessions for community growth, so now, the CBA group turns to city council to put it into law.

-The meeting Tuesday night is the foundation’s final step, touting the Obama Center’s mission and outreach to the community before it heads to the city’s planning commission.
+The meeting Tuesday was the foundation’s final step, touting the Obama Center’s mission and outreach to the community before it heads to the city’s planning commission.

 On Tuesday, the Obama foundation announced a $3.5 million donation to build a new artificial turf field at Jackson park, one that will be able to be used by the community and nearby Hyde Park schools even during construction of the $300 million dollar Obama Center.